evan1715/JDFix-for-JK2/README.md

 ### JDClanMod
 This was me taking the Clan Mod plus JDFix integrated in it from JK2 1.04 and backporting it to JK2 1.03.
 The changelog.txt shows more details.

+## Other folder
+This folder is just something where misc. files were put, trying out modifications or side projects, or someone else's code on something else.